OpenTrack-VR/OpenTrackDriver/docs/UDP_API.md

-# OpenTrackServer UDP API Documentation
+# OpenTrackDriver UDP API Documentation

 ## Overview
-The OpenTrackServer provides a high-performance UDP-based API for sending tracking data to SteamVR.
-The server listens on port 9000 by default and accepts pose data for various VR devices including trackers, HMD, and controllers.
+The OpenTrackDriver uses UDP to receive tracking data for SteamVR.
+The driver listens on port 9000 by default and accepts pose data for various VR devices including trackers, HMD, and controllers.

 ## Protocol Specification